microsoft/accessibility-insights-web/docs/mv3-architecture.md

 ### Extension Contexts

-At a top level, the extension has 4 separate pages/ operating contexts.
+At a top level, the extension has 4 main pages/ operating contexts.
 These separate environments communicate via flux messaging, as described [in the flux section](#flux).

+In addition to these 4 main pages, the extension has 2 additional contexts targeted towards developers debugging the application, those being DevTools and DebugTools.

 #### Details View